Modeling longitudinal data using matrix completion: Simulations

 \subsection{Methods}

-We compare \textsc{Soft-Longitudinal-Impute} (SLI) defined in Algorithm \ref{alg:soft-impute} with the fPCA procedure \citep{james2000principal}, implemented in \citet{peng2009geometric}.
-Both SLI and fPCA require a set of basis functions.
-In both cases, we use the same basis $B$ as in the data generation process.
-In SLI we also need to specify the tuning parameter $\lambda$, while in fPCA we need to choose the rank $R$.
+We compare \textsc{Soft-Longitudinal-Impute} (SLI) defined in Algorithm \ref{alg:soft-impute}, \textsc{Proximal-gradient} (PG) method defined in Algorithm \ref{alg:grid-free}, and the fPCA procedure \citep{james2000principal}, implemented by \citet{peng2009geometric}.
+All three algorithms require a set of basis functions.
+In all cases, we use the same basis $B$ as in the data generation process.
+In SLI and PG we also need to specify the tuning parameter $\lambda$, while in fPCA we need to choose the rank $R$.
 We use cross-validation to choose $\lambda$ and $R$ by optimizing for the prediction error on held-out (validation) observations.

 We divide the observed coefficients into training ($81\%$), validation ($9\%$) and test ($10\%$) sets.
 We choose the best parameters of the three models on the validation set and then retrain on the entire training and validation sets combined.
-We compute the error of entire curves by taking mean squared Frobenius distance between $Y$ and estimated $\hat{Y}$, i.e.
+We compute the error by taking mean squared Frobenius distance between $Y$ and estimated $\hat{Y}$, i.e.

 on the test set $S$.